conscia/node-redis-messagepack/README.md

 ### Contributions

-Most of the logic came from wakdanker's [node-redis-jsonify](https://github.com/wankdanker/node-redis-jsonify) library.
+Most of the logic came from @wakdanker [node-redis-jsonify](https://github.com/wankdanker/node-redis-jsonify) library.
 Special thanks to him

 ### License